 A few months later, my husband returned to Yellowknife and we got married.
 We were already involved in ministry and decided to offer to develop the first branch of Miracle Arena in Yellowknife.
 (Northern Canada)

 We started out very small, ministering to street people and those affected by alcoholism and drug abuse and grew into a solid little group within a few short years.
 Let me be clear, the distance between Yellowknife (our branch) and Toronto (headquarters) is almost 2000 miles.
+Plus, unlimited internet is not available in YK, so we weren’t watching the online services very often.
 So, unfortunately, we didn’t have much contact with Kofi Danso and the ministry.
 If we had been closer, we would have become aware of the toxic problems much sooner.

 Miracle Arena For All Nation was experiencing explosive growth through generous seeds, tithes, and offerings to the church.
 Kofi Danso invited celebrity pastors from all over the world to preach during their regular conferences and they were becoming well known for their prophetic healing and deliverance ministry.